MCV-Software/TWBlue/README.md

-﻿TWBlue -
+﻿TWBlue
 ======

 [![Build status](https://ci.appveyor.com/api/projects/status/fml5fu7h1fj8vf6l?svg=true)](https://ci.appveyor.com/project/manuelcortez/twblue)

-TW Blue is an app designed to use Twitter simply and efficiently while using minimal system resources.
-With this app you’ll have access to twitter features such as:

-* Create, reply to, like, retweet and delete tweets,
-* Send and delete direct messages,
-* See your friends and followers,
-* Follow, unfollow, block and report users as spam,
-* Open a user’s timeline, which will allow you to get that user’s tweets separately,
-* Open URLs when attached to a tweet or direct message,
-* Play audio tweets
-* and more!
+TWBlue is a free and open source application that allows you to interact with the main features of Twitter and mastodon from the comfort of a windows software, with 2 different interfaces specially designed for screen reader users.

-See [TWBlue's webpage](http://twblue.es) for more details.
+See [TWBlue's webpage](https://twblue.es) for more details.

 ## Running TWBlue from source